m-bock/purescript-ts-bridge/docs/getting-started.md

 Then we define a program that has one module.
 Note that the name of the module must match the real name of the PureScript module.
 The same for the values that we want to expose.
-However, we're making use of record puns to eliminate the risk of speling mistakes:
+However, we're making use of record puns to eliminate the risk of spelling mistakes:

 ```hs
 myTsProgram :: TSB.TsProgram